tauplatform/rhomobile-docs/docs/en/7.5/guide/nonrhostudio.md

 	:::term
 	rake run:wm:device

-> Note: Starting in version 4.1 of RhoElements, no .cab file will be generated within the project when running rake run:wm:device

 ## Command Line Options
 If your IDE or Text-Editor provides a means to launch an external executable, you can integrate RhoMobile development tasks by using command line options.
 You execute these by the appropriate rake tasks, such as "rake run:android" to run it on the Android emulator.
 To see all possible rake tasks do the following from your `application project folder`: